Description

 Risk and Exploitability

 Based on the description, it is inferred that the exploit requires an attacker to trigger a spi_setup failure, which generally means influencing device registration within the kernel, typically achievable with local user privileges or by compromising a kernel process.
-The EPSS score is not available, and the vulnerability is not listed in the CISA KEV catalog.
+The EPSS score of 0.00123 indicates a very low exploitation probability, and the vulnerability is not listed in the CISA KEV catalog.
 The CVSS score of 5.5 indicates a moderate severity, suggesting that repeated exploitation could deplete system resources and degrade availability.
 Based on the description, it is inferred that the overall risk remains moderate but can become significant for attackers with kernel‑level or local control.

 Remediation